2024 Solar Incentives Guide for Loyalsock, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Be sure to speak to your Loyalsock utility company about signing a net metering contract.
-This will allow you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Make sure you speak with your Loyalsock utility company about signing a net metering contract.
+This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

-• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a predetermined (generally small) amount of electricity qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically provided by your state government.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a specified (usually small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Regional Coverage